jonathanKingston/jotter/source/_posts/2015-03-02-client-side-armour.markdown

 ## Pinning behaviour to the browser

 The web itself was designed to be stateless and so since lots of statefull technology solutions have been added on top, some of the new forms of security are in this realm and are also called **TOFU security** or trust on first use; obviously all modern tech needs a hipster name.
 **TOFU** is actually an old concept that came from SSH, by acknowledging you know a site, you are entrusting it on your first use.
-Despite it's usage in browsers is not as secure as SSH, it is however another way to prevent a server from being stolen by an attacker after it was first used.
+Despite its usage in browsers is not as secure as SSH, it is however another way to prevent a server from being stolen by an attacker after it was first used.

 ![Tofu](/images/clientsecurity/tofu.jpg)